GR | EN

 The ESF investments are fully aligned with “Europe 2020” objectives for employment, education and poverty reduction.

-As a response to the call from citizens to enhance the social dimension of the Union, on 17 November 2017 the European Parliament, the Council and the Commission jointly proclaim the European Pillar of Social Rights.
+As a response to the citizens' call to enhance the social dimension of the Union, on 17 November 2017 the European Parliament, the Council and the Commission jointly proclaim the European Pillar of Social Rights.

-Τhe Commission adopts a proposal for the next multi-annual financial framework for 2021-2027.
-The proposal responds to the call from the European public for a more social Europe and includes the European Social Fund Plus (ESF+) as the EU’s main instrument to invest in people and to implement the European Pillar of Social Rights.
+In May 2018, the Commission adopts a proposal for the next multi-annual financial framework for 2021-2027.
+The proposal includes the European Social Fund Plus (ESF+) as the EU’s main instrument to invest in people and to implement the European Pillar of Social Rights.
+The ESF+ will bring together four funding instruments: the European Social Fund (ESF), the Fund for European Aid to the most Deprived (FEAD) the Youth Employment Initiative and the European Programme for Employment and Social Innovation (EaSI).

 Watch the video